FrazierMark/ACS-1320-Final-Event-Wave/README.md

 # Event Wave

-## This is an application that allows users to search for events in their area.
-The application utilizes the SeatGeek API to populate the events.
+## This a simple frontend application that allows users to search for events in their area.
+The app utilizes the SeatGeek API to search a specific area and then displays them to the user.

+## This application was primarily built for the final project for ACS 1320, but the next goal was to practice with applying custom shaders using ThreeJS/R3F.
+Shaders are featured on the home screen and as the background within all routes.

 ![Screen shot of Event Wave App](https://i.imgur.com/HntZny3.png)
 ![Screen shot of Event Wave App](https://i.imgur.com/51Foj4N.png)